Living the Culture of Mexico through the Dance

-This workshop will focus on Mexican folk dance and is divided in two parts: a traditional section that will include dances from various regions of Mexico and with a variety of rhythms, and a creative part where we will explore Ravels Boléro, Huapango de Moncayo (a symphonic work by José Pablo Moncayo), and Tchaikovskys Waltz of the Flowers where the motives for movement are inspired by the aesthetics of Maestro Rafael Zamarripa.
+During this week we will focus on Mexican folk dance in two areas: a traditional section that will include dances from various regions of Mexico, with a variety of rhythms; and a creative section where we will explore Ravels Boléro, Huapango de Moncayo (a symphonic work by José Pablo Moncayo), and Tchaikovskys Waltz of the Flowers where the motives for movement are inspired by the aesthetics of Maestro Rafael Zamarripa.

-The workshop will conclude with a formal Mexican Folklórico performance on Saturday, August 26, at the Union Hall in Vienna, Maine.
+We will conclude the week with a formal Mexican Folklórico performance on Saturday, August 26, at the Union Hall in Vienna, Maine.

 Comments from dancers who have taken Jonathans classes :